 My favorite videos involve the host asking questions to random people on the street.
 It’s great to see how people actually respond and she explains all of their answers.
 There are also review exercises, flashcards, and quizzes to keep you engaged.

 There are a few different courses to choose from.

 The Beginner Conversational Course is good for beginners and would be about an HSK 1 to HSK 2 levels.
 The Intermediate Conversational Course is structured similarly and would cover HSK 3 and HSK 4 material.
 There’s also an Upper-Intermediate course.
-However, I wasn’t a big fan of their Chinese Characters Course though.
+However, I wasn’t a big fan of their Chinese Characters Course.

 The Beginner Conversational Course costs $129.
 You can also pay by individual lesson as well but that ends up costing a little bit more money in the long-run.
 Review.